derwiki/layoff-runbook/README.md

 10. Sign up for Blind if your company has it.
      1. Your recently laid off colleagues may post useful information.
 11. Join your company's alumni Slack/Discord if it exists.
-12. Back up dotfiles configurations that will be useful at your next job.
-    1. e.g. iterm/git integration

 ## After you lose access to work systems
 1. If you're eligible, file for unemployment with the state